Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Missing page titles with some themes
 * Fixed: Display issues when using apostrophes
 * Fixed: Wrong HTML escaping
 * Fixed: Display issues with some themes